 - An assessed task (e.g. short essay, presentation, task analysis etc.)

-We estimate that the time needed to work through each session will be around 4 hours, including background reading and assessment.
-Session 1 should take around 2 hours as there is no forum discussion, tutorial or output task in this case.
+We estimate that the time needed to work through most sessions (from Session 2 onwards) will be a minimum of 8 hours, including background reading and assessment.

 Course material, required reading & suggested reading

 - Long, Mike.
 (2015).
 Second Language Acquisition and Task-based Language Teaching.
 Chichester: Wiley-Blackwell.

 Aside from that, course material will be provided on a session-by-session basis.
 We also recommend these websites for further reading and exploration: